 Spending two months housesitting in Algodonales, a small, typical Andalusian village in the foothills of the Sierra de Líjar Mountains, we had time to explore the area slowly.
 And what a beautiful part of the world it is.
 Getting off the beaten track in Spain is always rewarding and away from the overrun coastal resorts of the Costa Del Sol, Andalusia is rich in history, culture and plays host to some jaw-dropping scenery.
-If you want contrast, diversity and some truly memorable Andalusian experiences, try some of these on your next trip to southern Spanish province.
+If you want contrast, diversity and some truly memorable Andalucia experiences, try some of these on your next trip to the southern Spanish province.

 Seville is a foodie’s heaven; make no mistake about it.
 There’s an abundance of amazing restaurants serving up ‘gourmet tapas’ in old historic buildings, adding an additional level of sophistication to the €2-€6 servings of deliciousness.
 Try some different restaurants, sample a few different dishes and wash it all down with some full-bodied, local Spanish wine.
 Or just go to our favourite and order the tuna tataki tapa, the mushroom risotto and the grilled squid, or anything from the menu to be honest.
 Be prepared to queue though, as they are always full; it’s well worth the wait!